• Menu

 I’ll be updating these prices as soon as they’re announced for the upcoming ski season.

-Do make sure you book your tickets in advance as sellouts are common especially on weekends and holidays:
+Just make sure you book your tickets in advance, as sellouts are common, especially on weekends and holidays:

 cypress mountain tickets sellout announcement

-In general, these prices are about 5% more than Grouse Mountain and Seymour Mountain.
+In general, these prices are about 5% more than Grouse Mountain and Mount Seymour.

 Also, it’s the only local ski hill which charges for children under 5 – this could factor into your decision.